MrTrilB/PapyrusVSCode/README.md

 Switch profiles via the status bar or command "Papyrus: Switch Game Profile".

 Then run the command "Papyrus: Compile Current File" from the Command Palette or editor title.
+The wizard will:

+- Confirm the game profile and compiler executable to use
+- Let you curate include folders, working directory, and any extra compiler switches (with presets for common flags)
+- Preview the final PapyrusCompiler command before launching it in a dedicated terminal

+### Workspace setup wizard

+Use "Papyrus: Setup Workspace Profile" on a mod workspace to scaffold `.vscode/settings.json` with Starfield compiler, namespace, and output folders.
+The walkthrough supports browsing for each directory, manual entry, or leaving optional values blank so every mod can keep its own isolated build configuration.

 ### Quick setup (Starfield / Fallout 4)